 While Reloaded is wild in its action, Resurrections is more off-kilter in its scathing indictment on the current state of movies, while never being afraid of creating a whole new different style of action that the previous three films couldn’t achieve.
 The Wachowski Sisters have had their share of misses in the past, but their films have continuously pushed the boundaries of how a mega-sized blockbuster should look and feel.
 The Matrix Reloaded looks absolutely spectacular, and feels like Lana and Lilly Wachowski’s collective hearts and souls were poured into every single frame of this movie.
 You can feel the passion they both have for action cinema and pay tribute to it in a way that not only demonstrates how far action movies have gotten but celebrates the advancement of digital technology to amplify and refine action, something that was never possible until the day The Matrix Reloaded came out.
 The Matrix introduced the world with the technology to improve action films, but The Matrix Reloaded demonstrated that idea further.
 Sure, if you choose to focus on the plot, you may find it “bad”, but if you choose to focus on virtually everything else, it’s one of the best sci-fi/action films ever made, and the best Matrix movie ever.
 Which pill would you choose?

-The Matrix Reloaded was released worldwide on May 15, 2003.
-Click here to read our Matrix Retrospective and here to read our review of The Matrix Resurrections.
+The Matrix Reloaded was released worldwide on May 15, 2003 and is now available to watch on digital and on demand.
+Read our review of The Matrix Resurrections.